beckn/protocol-specifications/docs/BECKN-007-The-XInput-Schema.md

  XInput:
    type: object
    properties:
+        head:
+            description: This contains all the configuration information related to the form.
+This is set by the BPP and is read-only to the BAP.
+The BAP SHOULD consume this object and invoke the necessary workflows that will render and submit this form.
         form:
             $ref: Form
-     required:
+        submission_required:
             description: Indicates whether the form data is mandatorily required by the BPP to confirm the order.
             type: boolean
             default: true

  Form:
-   description: Describes a form that needs to be rendered to the BAP user before the confirmation of an order.
+   description: Describes the form that needs to be fetched from the form owner (typically a BPP).
    type: object
    properties:
         url:
             description: The URL from where the form can be fetched.
 The content fetched from the url must be processed as per the mime_type specified in this object.
 The BAP can choose to render the form as-is as an embeddable element, or process it further to blend it with the style of the application.
 In case the interface is non-visual, the BAP can process the form data and reproduce it as per the UI requirements.
             type: string
             format: uri
         mime_type:
             description: This field indicates the nature and format of the form received by querying the url.
 MIME types are defined and standardized in IETF's RFC 6838.
 If the mime_type is text/html, the application must render it inside a web view.
 If the mime_type is application/xml, then the application must consider it as an xForms 2.0 object and render it as per the XForms 2.0 specification.
             type: string
         enum:
             - text/html
             - application/xml
+        signature:
+            type: string
         submission_id:
             type: string
             format: uuid

  FormResponse:
     description: Describes the response to a form submission